fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 // ...
 ```

 The documentation for supertest says the following:

 > <i>if the server is not already listening for connections then it is bound to an ephemeral port for you so there is no need to keep track of ports.</i>

 In other words, supertest takes care that the application being tested is started at the port that it uses internally.

+Let's add two notes to the test database using the _mongo.js_ program (here we must remember to switch to the correct database url).

 Let's write a few more tests: